-- In its recent instructions the FCC also clarified that entities that lease dark fiber are not required to file Form 477. - Form 477 also applies to providers of interconnected VoIP service.
+- Form 477 also applies to providers of interconnected VoIP service.
 It does not apply to providers of fixed wireless services (e.g., Wi-Fi) that only enable local distribution and sharing of a premises broadband facility. - Deadline: Providers must file by March 1 for data as of December 31 of the preceding year, and must file by September 1 for data as of June 30 of the same year.
-The deadline was modified slightly in 2014 to accommodate
+Data as of December 31, 2015, must be filed by March 1, 2016.

-Entities that are facilities-based providers of broadband connections which, for purposes of this information collection, are wired "lines" or wireless "channels" that enable the end user to receive information from and/or send information to the Internet at information transfer rates exceeding 200 kbps in at least one direction - must complete and file the applicable portions of this form for each state in which the entity provides one or more such connections to end user locations.
+Entities that are facilities-based providers of broadband connections - which, for purposes of this information collection, are wired "lines" or wireless "channels" that enable the end user to receive information from and/or send information to the Internet at information transfer rates exceeding 200 kbps in at least one direction - must complete and file the applicable portions of this form for each state in which the entity provides one or more such connections to end user locations.
 For the purposes of Form 477, a broadband "end user" is a residential, business, institutional, or government entity who uses broadband services for its own purposes and who does not resell such services to other entities or incorporate such services into retail Internet-access services.
 For purposes of Part I of Form 477, an Internet Service Provider (ISP) is not an "end user" of a broadband connection.
 For the purposes of Form 477, an entity is a "facilities-based" provider of broadband connections to end user locations if any of the following conditions are met: (1) it owns the portion of the physical facility that terminates at the end user location; (2) it obtains unbundled network elements (UNEs), special access lines, or other leased facilities that terminate at the end user location and provisions/equips them as broadband, or (3) it provisions/equips a broadband wireless channel to the end user location over licensed or unlicensed spectrum.

-&lt;sup>56 While the FCC has since raised the bar for what connection speed qualifies as "broadband," it is important to note that Form 477 retains the original 200 kbps definition.
+68 While the FCC has since raised the bar for what connection speed qualifies as "broadband," it is important to note that Form 477 retains the original 200 kbps definition.
 In other words, a service could potentially be deemed "broadband" for purposes of Form 477 filing obligations, yet not be considered "broadband" for most other purposes under federal law.

-&lt;sup>57 FCC Form 477, Instructions for March 1, 2014 filing, http://transition.fcc.gov/ Forms/Form477/477inst.pdf (emphasis in original):
+69 FCC Form 477, Instructions for March 1, 2014 filing, http://transition.fcc.gov/ Forms/Form477/477inst.pdf (emphasis in original):